isomerpages/tp-virtualcampus/media/performing-arts/_posts/2022-06-17-post-Chinese Orchestra.md

 <tbody>
 <tr>
 <td rowspan="1" colspan="1">
-<p>The Temasek Polytechnic Chinese Orchestra (TPCO) performs a wide range
+<p>Temasek Polytechnic Chinese Orchestra (TPCO) performs a wide range of
-of music using well-loved Chinese instruments such as the Guzheng, Erhu and Pipa.
+music using well-loved Chinese instruments such as the Guzheng, Erhu and Pipa.
 It seeks to explore the world of traditional and contemporary Chinese music.</p>
 <p></p>
 <p>The elegant and soulful music presented by TPCO always enchants and enthrals
 every audience.
 The orchestra regularly collaborates with other CCAs such